 With that feedback, Bernard Ewigman, Daniel R. Longo, Frank deGruy and David Katerndahl agreed to develop a proposal to continue the program with no interruption.

 As of the 2009-2010 GGP fellowship year, all GGP activities were housed at Virginia Commonwealth University (VCU).
-On July 1, 2016, the North American Primary Care Research Group (NAPCRG) assumed control of the GGP and its operations.
-To help support the GGP, NAPCRG hired a staff person to serve as the program coordinator of the GGP.
+On July 1, 2016, NAPCRG assumed control of the GGP and its operations.
+To help support the GGP, NAPCRG hired a staff person to serve as the Program Coordinator of the GGP.
 As of 2017, Dr. Gillian Bartlett, Chair of CASFM and Associate Chair of Family Medicine at McGill University, took over as the volunteer Director of GGP upon Dr. Longo's retirement.
-Dr. BArtlett with the assistance of the GGP Faculty, Instructors, a Course Designer and the NAPCRG GGP oversight Committee completely renewed the course using the latest blended learning educational technologies.
-In the fall of 2017, the GGP welcomed 14 Fellows from Canada and the US.
+Dr. Bartlett, with the assistance of the GGP Faculty, Instructors, a Course Designer and the NAPCRG GGP oversight Committee, completely renewed the course using the latest blended learning educational technologies.
+In the Fall of 2017, the GGP welcomed 14 Fellows from Canada and the United States.